 For some types of artists we have specialized databases that will make a good starting point.
 For all types of artists, Library Search is the place to go if you still need more sources after using the specialized databases.

 Note on Library Search: Library Search brings back both scholarly and popular sources.
-While your professor may welcome additional sources that are popular (magazine or news articles, websites, documentary videos), you have a requirement for a minimum of 5 scholarly sources.
-So make sure you are either looking at books or scholarly/peer reviewed journals for those.
-You can limit to both on the left-hand side.
+While your professor welcomes sources that are popular but reputable (magazine or news articles, websites, documentary videos), do check to see if there are scholarly sources available by limiting to academic journals, books, and ebooks under the Limit Source Type heading in the left-hand column.

 For theater and dance, there is no specialized scholarly database for research on dancers, actors, directors, choreographers, set designers, etc. So for those types of artists you need to go straight to Library Search for scholarly sources.